taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Min to Rhee: "You alright then?"

 Rhee: "I'm fine now.
-Thanks to both of you, again."
+Thanks again, both of you."

 Min stands and says: "If we're almost there I guess I should get my stuff out of the shuttle luggage lockers...do you know where we go when we dock?"